-Three Dead, Suspect at Large in Texas Active Shooter Incident
+Three Killed in Apparent Domestic Situation, Suspect at Large, Say Austin Police

 — ATCEMS (@ATCEMS) April 18, 2021

 Austin Police Department officials tweeted they are working an active shooter situation near Great Hills Trail and Rain Creek Parkway on the city’s northwest Arboretum area.
-The said the situation is still active and the suspect is on the run.
+They said the situation is still active and the suspect is on the run.
 Police advise local residents in the area to remain indoors and report suspicious activity.

+At this time the Great Hills Trail scene is still active.
+We are still asking residents to shelter in place and report suspicious activity.
+While a suspect is still at large it appears this is a domestic situation that is isolated and there is no risk to the general public. -PIO8

 Police are calling the incident appears to be a domestic situation that is isolated and not a danger to the general public.